Using AnimationTree

 TimeScale

-Allows scaling the speed of the animation (or reverse it) connected to the in input via the scale parameter.
+This node allows you to scale the speed of the animation connected to its in input.
+The speed of the animation will be multiplied by the number in the scale parameter.
 Setting the scale to 0 will pause the animation.
+Setting the scale to a negative number will play the animation backwards.

 Transition